-TN status is available for Canadian or Mexican citizens who are coming to the US to work in a professional level, as described in 8 CFR Section 214.6 The regulations specify various categories under Appendix 160.3.D.1 to Annex 1603.
-8 CFR Section 214.6.
+TN status is available for Canadian or Mexican citizens who are coming to the U.S. to work in a professional level.
+The regulations specify various categories under Appendix 160.3.D.1 to Annex 1603 of the North American Free Trade Agreement (NAFTA).
 Such positions normally require a bachelor's degree.
 The applicant must have an employment offer, and the status can be valid for up to three-year increments.

-Filing for TN status is done at a Class A port of entry.
+Filing for TN status for Canadians is done at a port of entry, Mexican citizens must apply for a TN Visa stamp at a U.S. Consulate or Embassy.
 Documentation that accompanies the request for TN status must include:

 - A letter from prospective employer describing in detail the duties to be performed to show that they are professional in nature.
 IE will draft this letter for the department.